 Finish Plastic Models and Miniatures

 Many items made from cast plastic suffer from obvious lines where the sections of the mold were joined together.
-You can improve a lot of plastic miniatures (dolls, model horse, model cars) by carefully cleaning away these 'flash' lines on th seams.
-Here are some Tips for Cleaning Mold Lines on your models and miniatures.
+You can improve a lot of plastic miniatures (dolls, model horse, model cars) by carefully cleaning away these 'flash' lines on the seams.

 Easy Way to Emboss Plastic for "Etched Glass" Effects